Cardinals vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- Julio Urias (5-3) will take the mound for the Dodgers, his 10th start of the season.
+- The Dodgers' Tony Gonsolin (1-1) will make his fifth start of the season.

+- Gonsolin has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent